fanxiaochen/TransfiguringPortraits/README.md

 ## Installation and Usage

 ### Faceswap
-Based on [face_swap](https://github.com/YuvalNirkin/face_swap/) with minor changes.
+Based on [face_swap](https://github.com/YuvalNirkin/face_swap/)<sup>[2,3]</sup> with minor changes.
 Please refer to [face_swap](https://github.com/YuvalNirkin/face_swap/) for more information.
 Remember to build it with python interface and copy built pyd/so module into backend folder, and also download the data including 3dmm face model, cnn models, etc into backend folder.

 ### Backend Server
 Written by python3 with flask.
 Currently Bing image search is used with limited free account.
 Use your own account if you want to have a try.
+To run on local machine, please configure local ip and azure key in config.json file.

 Install dependences by
 > pip -r install requirements.txt